|This is an unofficial version.

 (ii) who may be eligible for appointment as principals of elementary or secondary schools or any position involving educational administration or supervision;

-(h.1) respecting the scheduling of non-instructional days for teachers by school divisions and school districts;
+(h.1) subject to subsection (1.1), respecting the scheduling of non-instructional days for teachers by school divisions and school districts;

 (i) respecting the rules of procedure of the Certificate Review Committee;